nukomeet/nukomeet.com/content/projects/lenotre.md

 link: http://lenotre.chateauversailles.fr/
 ---

-Le Notre is an application ordered by the Chateau de Versailles and Arte to celebrate the 400th year of Le Notre's birth.
+Le Notre is an application created under the direction of Camera Lucida, for Arte TV and the Chateau de Versailles to celebrate the 400th year of Le Notre's birth.